hellolwq/Validate/README.md

 jQuery('form').validateDestroy();
 ```

-## Changing the default values of `jQuery.fn.validate`
+## Changing the default values of `jQuery.fn.initCheck`
-You can changes the default values of `jQuery.fn.validate` using `jQuery.validateSetup` method.
+You can changes the default values of `jQuery.fn.initCheck` using `jQuery.validateSetup` method.

 Example:
 ```javascript